Garciat/libvorbis.js-dist/README.md

-# libvorbis.js bower files
+# libvorbis.js compiled files

-These are not the sources you're looking for.
+You may download these and use them directly, or install the package via:

+**NPM**

+    npm install libvorbis.js

+**Bower**

+    bower install libvorbis.js

+## Feedback

 Go to the [main repository](https://github.com/Garciat/libvorbis.js)!